Solving Quantified Modal Logic Problems by Translation to Classical Logics: Evaluation

-The sequence of steps taken to prepare the problems was: \begin{itemize} \item Convert the problems from the QMLTP syntax to the NXF language.
+The sequence of steps taken to prepare the mono-modal problems was: \begin{itemize} \item Convert the problems from the QMLTP syntax to the NXF language.
 In particular, the QMLTP {\tt \#box} and {\tt \#dia} connectives were converted to the TPTP's {\tt \{\$box\}} and {\tt \{\$dia\}} connectives, and applied to the formula argument.
-(In practice this was done by first converting the QMLTP problems to NH0, and then to NXF.)
-The axioms' roles were set to {\tt axiom-local}, to reflect the QMLTP's local consequence. \item Add each of the 20 logic specifications (four domain types combined with five modal systems) to each of the NXF problems, to produce a total of 11600 NXF problems. \item Translate the 11600 NXF problems to THF using the logic embedding tool. \end{itemize} The problems, at each stage of processing, and the auxiliary scripts for generating them, are available from the QMLTP directory of the TPTP's non-classical logic Github repository (recall from Section~\ref{Embedding} that the embedding tool is available separately).
+The axioms' roles were set to {\tt axiom-local}, to reflect the QMLTP's local consequence. \item Add each of the 15 logic specifications (three domain types combined with five modal systems) to each of the non-MML NXF problems to produce a total of 8700 mono-modal NXF problems. \item Translate the 8700 NXF problems to both classical TFF and classical THF using the logic embedding tool. \end{itemize} In the MML domain, there is just one logic specification for each of the 20 problems because the multi-modal problems come with a single intended semantics in the QMLTP; the pre-processing steps were otherwise identical to the mono-modal problems.
+This produces 20 multi-modal NXF problems, 20 embedded TFF problems, and 20 embedded THF problems.
+In total the evaluation set contains 8720 NXF problems for the native modal logic systems, and their corresponding embeddings embeddings in TFF and THF.

-The nine ATP systems listed in Section~\ref{Introduction} were run on the problems with a 180s CPU time limit, using the StarExec \cite{SST14} Miami cluster.
-The StarExec Miami computers have an octa-core Intel Xeon E5-2667 3.20 GHz CPU, 128 GiB memory, and run the CentOS Linux release 7.4.1708 (Core) operating system.
-The ATP systems all tried to prove that the problems' conjectures to be theorems.
-That means that the problems that are not theorems could not be proved - this is noted in the commentary on the results in Section~\ref{Results}.
-Using a higher-order model finder such as Nitpick \cite{BN10-ITP} would offer a way to establish non-theoremhood, but that was not done in this work.